robinweser/fela/docs/recipes/DisplayNameComponents.md

-# displayName on React Components
+# Explicit displayName for React components

-Sometimes, you need to have a explicit displayName on your components and not the default `FelaComponent` for debugging, or maybe for things like storybook.
-Right now, there isn't an automatic way to do this.
+Sometimes, you need to have an explicit displayName for your components rather than the default `FelaComponent` for debugging, or maybe for things like storybook.
+Right now, there is no automatic way to do this.

-## use a HOC
+## Using a HoC

-One way to handle this problem is with HOC. we recommand you to use [recompose](https://github.com/acdlite/recompose).
+One way to handle this problem is is by using a HoC.
+We recommend [recompose](https://github.com/acdlite/recompose).
-When you export your components, just use the HOC [setDisplayName](https://github.com/acdlite/recompose/blob/master/docs/API.md#setdisplayname).
+When you export your components, just use the HoC [setDisplayName](https://github.com/acdlite/recompose/blob/master/docs/API.md#setdisplayname).

 ```javascript